-Attribute Effect a File can only be opened in append mode for writing А When file is accessed, its atime record is not modified.
-This reduces I/O operations с File is automatically compressed on the fly on disk by the kernel.
-Reading it produces uncompressed data С For filesystems which perform copy-on-write, file is not subject to copy-on-write updates d File will not be backed up by the dump program D When directory is modified, changes are written synchronously on disk.
-Equivalent to dirsync mount option e File is using extents for mapping the blocks on disk E Compression error on a compressed file.
-This attribute is used by experimental compression patches h File stores its blocks in units of filesystem blocksize instead of in units of sectors.
-This means that the file is (or was) larger than 2 Tb i File is immutable i.e. cannot be deleted, modified, renamed, linked, or changed permissions I Directory is being indexed using hashed trees j All file data is written to the ext3 or ext4 journal before being written to the file itself N File has data stored inline within the inode itself s File will be securely wiped by zeroing when deleted S When file is modified, changes are written synchronously on disk.
-Equivalent to the ${\tt sync}$ mount option t For filesystems with support for tail-merging, file will not have EOF partial block fragment merged with other files.
-This is necessary for some applications e.g. LILO Т Directory is the top of directory hierarchies for the purpose of the Orlov block allocator u File can be undeleted after being deleted Х Raw contents of compressed file can be accessed directly.
-This attribute is used by experimental compression patches Z Compressed file is dirty.
-This attribute is used by experimental compression patches chattr +attr ribute file Add a file or directory attribute chattr - att ribute file Remove a file or directory attribute chattr =attr ribute fileSet a file or directory attribute, removing all other attributes lsattr file List file or directory attributes
+Attribute Effect а File can only be opened in append mode for writing А When file is accessed, its atime record is not modified.
+This reduces I/O operations, improving performances File is automatically compressed on the fly on disk by the kernel.
+Reading it produces uncompressed data С С For filesystems which perform copy-on-write, file is not subject to copy-on-write updates d File will not be backed up by the dump program D When directory is modified, changes are written synchronously on disk.
+Equivalent to dirsync mount option File is using extents for mapping the blocks on disk e Е Compression error on a compressed file.
+This attribute is used by experimental compression patches File stores its blocks in units of filesystem blocksize instead of in units of sectors.
+This means that the file is h (or was) larger than 2 Tb i File is immutable i.e. cannot be deleted, modified, renamed, linked, or changed permissions Ι Directory is being indexed using hashed trees All file data is written to the ext3 or ext4 journal before being written to the file itself i Ν File has data stored inline within the inode itself File will be securely wiped by zeroing when deleted S S When file is modified, changes are written synchronously on disk.
+Equivalent to sync mount option For filesystems with support for tail-merging, file will not have EOF partial block fragment merged with other t files.
+This is necessary for some applications e.g. LILO Т Directory is the top of directory hierarchies for the purpose of the Orlov block allocator File can be undeleted after being deleted u Х Raw contents of compressed file are directly accessible.
+Attribute used by experimental compression patches Ζ Compressed file is dirty.
+Attribute used by experimental compression patches chattr +attribute file Add a file or directory attribute chattr -attribute file Remove a file or directory attribute chattr =attribute file Set a file or directory attribute, removing all other attributes

-Timestamp Value tracked Displayed via mtime Time of last modification to file contents (data itself) ls -l ctime Time of last change to file contents or file metadata (owner, group, or permissions) ls -lc atime Time of last access to file for reading contents ls -lu
+Timestamp Value tracked Displayed via mtime Time of last modification to file contents (data itself) ls -l ctime Time of last change to file contents or file metadata (owner, group, permissions, link count, etc. not including timestamps) ls -lc atime Time of last access to file for reading contents ls -lu lsattr file